Managing the Canvas Patient Portal

 Documents

 Patient document workflows may include patient uploads, staff review, or document visibility in the portal.
-Availability depends on your configuration.
+Enabled through ALLOW_PATIENT_DOCUMENT_UPLOADS in Constance config.
+Documents added within the portal will populate a new channel in Data Integration.

 Appointments